maciej-bartynski/fadro/docs/task-log.md

 ---

 ## Rules for Both Files
-- **No vague language** — write as if every reader has zero prior knowledge.
+- **No vague language** — write as if every reader has zero prior knowledge of this project.
+- However, every reader has general prior knowledge of JavaScript ecosystem, git and programming in general.
-- **No assumptions** — explicitly state all steps, paths, commands, and configurations.
+- **No assumptions** — explicitly state all steps, paths, commands, and configurations, specific to this project.
 - Use the **same terminology consistently** across both files.
 - Provide **examples** for commands, configurations, and workflows when useful.
 - Organize content with clear headings and ordered steps.
 - Both humans and AI should be able to follow the instructions without external help.
+- Avoid unnecessary content at all cost.

+   Example of unnecesary content for `README.md` - this content is to obvious:

+   > Clone repo:
+   > ```bash
+   > git clone {repo-url}
+   > ```

+   Example of unnsecessary content for `docs/DEVELOPMENT.md` - this content is made-up:

+   Troubleshooting: *whole section, because you don't know anything of project problems yet*

+- Read and follow your own instructions, to check if they are accurate

 ---